ISISComputingGroup/lewis-ess/README.rst

 |Lewis|
 =======

-LeWIS - Let's Write Intricate Simulators.
+Lewis - Let's write intricate simulators.

 Lewis is a Python framework for simulating hardware devices.
 It is compatible with Python 3.6 or higher.